ryanedwincox/PictureEditor/README.md

 The graphical user interface implemented in QT allows the user to manipulate images.
 The program currently supports a low pass filter and resetting the original image.
 The processing has been moved to a separate thread so the user interface does not have to wait for the processing to finish.

+Note: Be sure to update absolute paths to images and cl files in filterThread.cpp